God is a fountain flowing into itself St Dionysius

 It creates a feedback loop where the entity that puts the

-microphone in feedback is not able to amplify what it normally
+that a microphone in feedback is not able to amplify what it normally is

-is designed to do, like a speech or a song.
-When information
+designed to do, like a speech or a song.
+When information dissolves behind the

-dissolves behind the event horizon of the black hole of
+event horizon of the black hole of consciousness, an abstract

 such arises.